 Let’s talk about the project you’re working on as part of your 89plus residency at the Google Cultural Institute in Paris.
 The project will be presented at your first institutional solo exhibition at Künstlerhaus Graz as an ephemeral installation.
 The show has a very interesting title—can you tell us about its meaning?

-My friend said this recently when he told me about a threesome experience he had with a couple: “They were treating me like an object.
+It’s something my friend recently said when he told me about a threesome experience he had with a couple: “They were treating me like an object.
 As if I were some sex toy or shit.
 I don’t wanna see them again.”
-I am currently collecting sentences that I could imagine my artworks would say if they were real people for a book I am making that will be published on the occasion of the show.
-I transform documentation photography into these talking heads that speak about themselves.
-My friend does the 3D modeled heads and we use my pictures as a texture, which is their skin to depict their character.
-Below the heads there are printed quotes.
-Most of them are a bit whiny or depressed—the heads try to justify themselves or are just funny.
-I think all this started with my show in Vienna that I mentioned before.
-Back then the exhibition apologized to me for only being really good looking but having nothing to say.
-This show now will have a more annoyed vibe to it.
+I am currently collecting sentences and phrases that I could imagine my artworks would say if they were real people for this book I am publishing on the occasion of the show.
+I transform documentation photography into these 3D modeled talking heads that speak about themselves.
+At the bottom of the page you find these quotes.
+Most of them are a bit whiny or depressed—the heads try to justify themselves or try to be funny.

 You’ve been working a lot with video stills as sculptural objects in your recent work, and this project will include large banners depicting video stills.
 How do you perceive the physicality of video?
 What drives you to translate these time-based digital works into a static physical form?

 Yes the banners in this exhibition will show video stills of a project I recently filmed.
 I tried to do a sort of behind the scenes / making of a porn movie.
-It’s me having fun with this guy I like, a third person filming it and then a fourth person will edit the footage.
+It’s just me having fun with this guy I like, a third person filming it and then a fourth person editing the footage.
 I don’t really know what to do with it yet or how to present it in the “right” way.
-I don’t want it to be shocking or about porn.
 It’s certainly much more explicit and less vague than what I did in the past.
 Showing stills from it allows me to just hint at something that might be finalized in the future.
-I am not trying to stretch the boundaries of what video or technical products can do.
-I use consumer products.
-I just order the screens and use whatever they come with.
-I also buy all my art supplies at a common art supply store.
-I like the limitations of it.
-My friend called me illiterate the other day because I have no idea about programming languages.
-He was right, I think.
-It’s the future and it seems limitless.
-But I can’t work within that.

 Tell us about your artist-run-space HHDM (which operated from April 2012 to March 2014).
 What inspired you to start it?
 What is the significance of an artist-run-space for you?